martinmajer/jsondottir/README.md

 ## Need more information?

-For more information, please visit the repository wiki (under construction, unfortunately).
+For more information, please visit the repository wiki (under construction, unfortunately - see the header and source files).

+## The name

+The name is a joke based on Icelandic names, meaning something like "the dauther of the son of J" :)
+However, for simplicity, all functions and data structures are prefixed only with `json_`.